An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Quadrature by recursive subdivision

 \section{Quadrature by recursive subdivision}

-To circumvent the problem described above, we here introduce an algorithm for local refinement, based on panel subdivision.
+To circumvent the problem of interpolatory quadrature failing for large $\alpha$, we here introduce an algorithm for local refinement, based on panel subdivision.
 Given a single source panel $\Gamma$, we assume that it is sufficiently short, relative to the quadrature order $n$, for both the geometry and the layer density to be well-represented by a polynomial, interpolated at the $n$ quadrature points.
 We say that it is \emph{well-resolved}.
 For a given target point $x$, we can then subdivide $\Gamma$ into a set of $M$ subpanels $\{\Gamma_i\}_{i=1}^M$, interpolate our known quantities from the quadrature nodes on $\Gamma$ to the quadrature nodes on those subpanels, and then evaluate the layer potential at $x$ using the subpanels.
-To ensure accuracy, this subdivision is formed in a way that guarantees that all subpanels either are short enough to satisfy \eqref{eq:alpha_h_crit}, or are sufficiently far away from $x$, relative to their own length, to not need kernel-split quadrature.
+To ensure accuracy for a given tolerance, this subdivision is formed in a way that guarantees that all subpanels either are short enough to satisfy \eqref{eq:alpha_h_crit}, obtained via \eqref{eq:estmax} or similarly, or are sufficiently far away from $x$, relative to their own length, to not need kernel-split quadrature.

-Before we can state our algorithm, a number of preliminaries are needed:
+Before we can state our algorithm, a number of preliminaries are needed.

 \paragraph{Preimage of target} Let $\gamma(t): \mathbb R \to \mathbb C$ be the mapping from the standard interval $[-1,1]$ to the panel $\Gamma$.
 Then $z$, such that $\gamma(z)=x$, is the \emph{preimage} of the target point $x$.
 The preimage $z$ is real-valued if $x\in\bdry$, and complex-valued otherwise.
 We here assume that we know the value of $z$, but $\gamma(t)$ need not be a known function; see \cite{AfKlinteberg2018} for a discussion on how construct a numerical representation.